 The gradual distortion or even disintegration of a world and its characters during its odyssey from original source material to movie to TV movie then to television series then to video game and finally to licensed derivative work.
 The dramatic equivalent of photocopying a photocopy of a photocopy.
-The adaptation need not be subjectively worse than the original.
-It need only be different.
+The adaptation does not need to be subjectively worse than the original.
+It only needs to be different.

 Every step away from the original property involves new input from multiple directions which dilutes and changes the flavor and behavior of the story.
 Adaptation Decay can sometimes be minimized, and each generation of the process will remain reasonably faithful to the original.
 On the other hand, a strong example of the trope would result in an In Name Only adaptation, for better or worse.

 Anime frequently features some degree of Adaptation Decay, since many series are based on either manga or video games, which are subject to less censorship than TV shows.
 More egregious examples include dropping or adding characters.
 Additionally, when an anime series is brought to the United States, it may suffer further decay if it is being translated with an eye toward broadcast markets — dialogue may be arbitrarily changed or censored, and entire plotlines may be removed.

 This page is for In-Universe Examples Only.
 For Real Life examples of Adaptation Decay, please go to one of these subtropes:

 - Adaptation-Induced Plot Hole

 - Adaptation Inspiration

 - Animated Adaptation, taking into account the Animation Age Ghetto